d1rtym0nk3y/cfrbac/README.md

 ```

 ###Conditions
-Permissions can have arbitrary conditions attached to them, conditions are a string that is evaluated when the can() function is run.
-It has access to a few defined variables
+Permissions can have arbitrary conditions attached to them, conditions are a string that is evaluated when the can() function is run and should evaluate to true or false.
+Conditions have access to a few pre-defined variables

 - ###self
 if target == subject self will be true, this allows you to write conditions where a subject may only perform actions on themselves, by simply providing a condition of "self"